 Our vision is built on a strong synergy between students and faculty.
 Our educators inspire our students to find their passion and reach their highest potential.
 Graduates of the Day School will be recognized as successful learners and leaders committed to the Jewish community and the global society throughout their lives.

 10 Core Values

-Our community is guided by 10 core values which appear throughout the school and in parent and staff handbooks.
-The core values come to life as students study one each month through coordinated and creative activities and everyday age-appropriate learnings.
+Our community is guided by 10 core values which appear throughout the school.
+The core values come to life as students study each one through coordinated and creative activities and everyday age-appropriate learnings.

 - Our Community / כָּל יִשְׂרָאֵל / Kol Yisrael

 - You Shall Love Your Neighbor / וְאָהַבְתָּ לְרֵעֲךָ / V’ahavta L'rey'acha

 - Guard Your Tongue / נְצֹר לְשׁוֹנְךָ / N’tzor L’shonecha